 Cut both standby loss and active energy waste caused by your electronics by using a tier 2 APS and save twice as much!
 Visit our tier 2 advanced power strip page to learn more.

 Ready to make a Purchase?

 Visit our APS Offer Page for information on where to find discounted advanced power strips.

 Recycle Your Old Home Electronics

 Did you know that you can recycle your old electronics?
-This helps the environment by not only keeping these products out of landfills, but it also saves on the energy needed to produce products by leveraging recycled materials.
-Go to epa.gov/recycling to learn how to safely recycle electronic products in your area.
+This helps the environment by keeping these products out of landfills and saving energy needed to produce new products by providing recycled materials!
+Check out our Electronics Recycling page to learn how to safely recycle electronic products in your area.